pandas-dev/pandas/doc/source/user_guide/io.rst

     .. versionadded:: 1.4.0

+Note that the callable function will handle only a line with too many fields.
+Bad lines caused by other errors will be silently skipped.

 You can also use the ``usecols`` parameter to eliminate extraneous column data that appear in some lines but not others: